Pakistan PM Imran Khan warns of 'bloodbath' when Kashmir curfew lifted

 New Delhi has since eased some of the curbs, although no prominent detainees have been freed and mobile and internet connections remain suspended.

-Muslim-majority Kashmir has long been a flashpoint between nuclear-armed India and Pakistan.
+Muslim-majority Kashmir has long been a flashpoint between nuclear-armed India and Pakistan, which have fought two of their three wars over the divided territory.
 Both countries rule parts of Kashmir while claiming it in full.
-Two of the three wars they have fought have been over Kashmir.

-Khan address the United Nations a day after the senior U.S. diplomat for South Asia called for a lowering of rhetoric between India and Pakistan while saying that Washington hoped to see rapid action by India to lift restrictions it has imposed in Kashmir and the release of detainees there.
+Khan addressed the United Nations a day after the senior U.S. diplomat for South Asia called for a lowering of rhetoric between India and Pakistan, while saying that Washington hoped to see rapid action by India to lift restrictions it has imposed in Kashmir and the release of detainees there.

+Khan took direct aim at Indian Prime Minister Narendra Modi in his speech and accused him of being a “life member” of Rashtriya Swayamsevak Sangh, a Hindu nationalist organization that he said believed in the “ethnic-cleansing” of Muslims.

+The RSS denies any prejudice against Muslims but says it is opposed to appeasement of any community.

-Indian Prime Minister Narendra Modi in his address to the U.N. assembly shortly before Khan made no mention of Kashmir, or Pakistan, in his speech, concentrating mainly on Indian’s efforts to protect the environment.
+Modi, in his address to the U.N. assembly shortly before Khan spoke, made no mention of Kashmir, or Pakistan, concentrating mainly on Indian’s efforts to protect the environment.

+In Pakistan’s portion of Kashmir where many in recent days have been waiting keenly for Khan’s address, people were glued to their television sets.

+Sohail Iqbal Awan, a lawyer and political activist from the PML-N party, a rival to Khan’s, praised the speech and predicted that the United Nations would have to “open its closed ears, eyes and mouth” on the Kashmir issue.

+“As a Kashmiri, I felt proud at his balanced, comprehensive and well grounded speech ... despite being his political opponent I am compelled to shower praise on him,” he said.

+U.S. President Donald Trump met separately with both Modi and Khan on the sidelines of the U.N. gathering.
+Trump urged Modi to improve ties with Pakistan and “fulfill his promise to better the lives of the Kashmiri people,” the White House said.

-Reporting by David Brunnstrom and Arshad Mohammed; editing by Grant McCool
+Reporting by David Brunnstrom and Arshad Mohammed; additional reporting by Abu Arqam Naqash in Muzzafarabad and Sanjeev Miglani in New Delhi; editing by Grant McCool